Popular Villas in Sicily

-Are you still looking where to spend your holidays in Sicily?
-Looking for accommodation for your next getaway?
-Holidu is the best way to find your villas on this amazing island.
-Along the coast you will find stunning villas in the cities of Agrigento, Marsala, Ragusa, Palermo, Catania, Taormina or Siracusa.
+Are you still looking for where to spend your holidays in Sicily?
+Looking for accommodation for your next Italian getaway?
+Holidu is the best way to find a dream villa in Silicy.
+Along the coast you will find stunning villas in the cities of Agrigento, Marsala, Ragusa, Palermo, Catania, Siracusa or Taormina, where you can also find good accommodation options, such as villas in Taormina.
 The coast of Sicily will offer accommodation in quaint fishing towns, places with history and some others with the finest beaches of the Mediterranean.
-For an inland villa surrounded by amazing natural landscapes, explore the area of Enna, Caltagirone, Canicatti or Caltanissetta.Villas with private pools
+For an inland villa surrounded by amazing natural landscapes, explore the area of Enna, Caltagirone, Canicatti or Caltanissetta.

-The natural beauty of the beaches in Sicily are one of the main allures of the island and the reason why many travellers visit it every year.
-Beaches of fine white sand and crystal clear waters that are distributed along the entire coastline.
+If you rent a villa in Sicily you’ll discover that the natural beauty of its beaches are one of the main allures of the island and the reason why many travellers visit it every year.
+Beaches of fine white sand and crystal clear waters are distributed along the entire coastline.
 We could name more than 50 stunning beaches in Sicily and choosing just a few is a tricky task.
-Nonetheless, we can recommend you Calamosche cove and San Lorenzo beach.
+Nonetheless, we can recommend Calamosche cove and San Lorenzo beach.
 Isola dei Conigli is reachable when the water goes down and a strip of sand appears.
 Scala dei Turchi is a truly unique spot with pure white limestone and clay high rocks that nature and time have been shaping over the years.
 Go to Torre Salsa, the longest beach in Sicily.
-San Leone in Agrigento, Isola Bella, Punta Secca, or Capo d’Orlando, near Messina are just some of those paradisiacal beaches that you have daydreamed of so many times.
-Make your way to Sicily now and enjoy the Sicilian lifestyle.Sicily for spa holidays lovers
+San Leone in Agrigento, Isola Bella, Punta Secca, or Capo d’Orlando, near Messina, are just some of those paradisiacal beaches that you have daydreamed of so many times.
+In Sicily, there is also Cefalu, a town on the coast that has many beautiful beaches and could also be an ideal destination for any sea lover, so if you are one of them you should rent a villa in Cefalu.
+Make your way to Sicily now and enjoy the Sicilian lifestyle.

 Sicilians are proud of their heritage hence people in Sicily consider themselves Sicilians first and then Italians.